nanndoj/react-native-particles/README.md

 ## Props

 ### Emitter

+Basically, the `children` of emmiter is clonned and transformed into a particle.

 - **`numberOfParticles`** _(number)_ - The total of particles to be emitted
 - **`interval`** _(number)_ - Interval between emitting a new bunch of particles